szymonmichalski/starid-1/README.md

 knn - similarity of feature vectors

-svm - linear and kernel separation of feature vectors
+svm - separation of feature vectors

-mlp - nonlinear response to feature vectors
+mlp - response to feature vectors

 current emphasis is on vectorized processing using blas, atlas, and lapack. concurrency can follow.